 3. Commit to 2 or 3 specific goals per quarter for adding more fun into the workplace.

 4. Create a FUN “humor in the workplace code of conduct” to remind people of the importance of having fun, but in a safe, professional way.

-5. Start a humor at work library to encourage people to read about the topic.
-Include DVDs and audio CDs that employees can watch or listen to on their breaks or drive into work.
+5. Start a humor at work library to encourage people to read (or watch) about the topic.

-6. Create a humor at work bulletin board to post fun announcements, funny quotes, fun photos, fun thoughts of the day and to remind people to have fun every day.
+6. Create a humor at work bulletin board to post fun announcements, funny quotes, fun photos and fun thoughts of the day

 7. Create a few simple rituals or traditions that encourage people to have fun and lighten up.
 Rituals and fun workplace traditions create a sense of shared history and shared team experience, and they give employees something to look forward to and something to reminisce about.

-8. Set aside time in every meeting for a little bit a fun.
-Encourage people to share funny work related anecdotes or funny work related jokes.
+8. Set aside time in every meeting for a bit of fun.
+Encourage people to share funny work-related anecdotes or funny work-related jokes.

 9. Use a rotating “corporate jester” position to spearhead fun activities.
 Rotate the position every 3 months to give everyone a chance at taking on the role, and to make sure no one burns out trying to do everything themselves.

-10. Create a humor room or a humor first aid kit stockpile with funny props, costume parts, books and CDs that people can access when they need a break.
+10. Create a humor room or a humor first aid kit stockpile with funny props, costume parts, and books that people can access when they need a break.

-11. Dedicate a part of your internal intranet website for fun, and as a resource section where people can share best practices, fun ideas or tip.
+11. Dedicate a part of your internal intranet website for fun and use it as a resource section where people can share best practices and fun ideas.

 12. Start a shared inventory of everyone’s favorite funny books, TV shows and movies.

 13. Create a mascot that will serve as a permanent reminder to everyone to lighten up.

 14. Create a fun slogan that will remind everyone to lighten up.